sleeping positions

 Here are some suggestions for a healthy sleep routine

-• Sleep facing the Qibla.
-It is advised that sleeping in the direction of the Kaaba aligns the body magnetically.
+• It is advised that sleeping in the direction of the Kaaba aligns the body magnetically.
 It is believed that our iron levels are regulated, keeping our body healthy and reducing the risk of heart diseases.
 Otherwise, iron may deposit in the walls of blood vessels, leading to a decrease in the body's iron levels.

 • Train yourself to sleep with your lips slightly open to allow vapors to exit during exhalation, preventing potential harm to the roots of your teeth and maintaining a healthy complexion.